 Energy Flow Depends on Stiffness

 Obviously, that jointly experienced force will deform the softer of the two objects more (and it will also change the motion of the lighter object more).
-One definition of energy is that energy equals the force on an object times the distance the object moves or is deformed (compressed or elongated) due to that force.
+One definition of energy is that energy equals the force on an object times the distance the object moves or is deformed (compressed or elongated) during the application of that force.
 So more energy will go into the softer object because it is deformed a greater distance by the same force.
 The same applies to the relationship between a ball and a racquet stringbed when they collide.

 To demonstrate this, imagine a racquet with its head clamped (for example, secured as if in a stringing machine).
 Clamping prevents the racquet from bending, recoiling, and vibrating.
 In other words, we have road-blocked some of the possible energy pathways.
 We have redirected traffic, so to speak.
 Consequently, if we drop a tennis ball onto the stringbed, all the ball's energy of motion (which we know exactly just by knowing the height from which the ball is dropped) will be channeled into stretching the strings and compressing the ball, and none of it will go into these other motions.
 Now we have all the energy isolated so we can determine how, without interference of any other factors, the bounce of the ball changes when we change the stiffness of the stringbed.
 The higher the bounce, the more energy is returned.